Address: Avenue de la Paix 8-14, 1211 Geneva, Switzerland

 Stakeholder group: International and regional organisations

-The Joint Inspection Unit (JIU) is the only independent external oversight body of the United Nations system mandated to conduct reviews, evaluations, and inspections at the system-wide level.
+The JIU is the only independent external oversight body of the United Nations system mandated to conduct reviews, evaluations, and inspections at a system-wide level.

 Its mandate is to look at cross-cutting issues and to act as an agent for change across the UN system.
-The JIU works to enhance efficiency in management and administration and to promote greater co-ordination among agencies.
-The JIU is dedicated to assisting the organisations that have signed the JIU Statute – now totalling 28 participating organisations – in meeting their governance responsibilities.
+The JIU works to enhance efficiency in management and administration and to promote greater coordination among agencies.
+It is dedicated to assisting the 28 organisations that have signed the JIU Statute in meeting their governance responsibilities.
 In its reports and notes, the JIU identifies best practices, facilitates knowledge-sharing, and makes recommendations to executive heads and governing bodies, individually or as a group.

-Over the years, the JIU has contributed to several areas of work with the objective to enhance management and administrative efficiency and to promote greater co-ordination among the United Nations organisations.
+Over the years, the JIU has contributed to several areas of work with the objective of enhancing management and administrative efficiency and of promoting greater coordination among the UN organisations.
 Some of the JIU’s key focus points have included executive management and other administrative matters, human resources, strategic planning and oversight, results-based management, and risk management, among others.
 The JIU recommendations have also supported senior management teams among UN organisations in developing or reviewing strategies and policies.
-Since 1995, its thematic agenda has also included information and communication technology governance.
-Since 2019, the JIU has approached digital technology from a more strategic perspective.
+Since 1995, its thematic agenda has also included information and communications technology (ITC) governance.
+In recent years, the JIU has approached digital technology from a more strategic perspective.

 Digital policy issues